Dunn's Depot Trail

 Trails, Trailhead, + Accessibility

+Parking for Dunn’s Depot Trail is available at the Town of North Yarmouth's Route 9 boat launch parking lot.
 The trail begins on the opposite side of Route 9.
-Please do not park on this side of Route 9 in the paved area for the Fire Department's dry hydrant on the edge of the Royal River.
+Do not park on this side of Route 9 in the paved area for the Fire Department's dry hydrant on the edge of the Royal River.

 Stewardship and Conservation History